Model validation for aggregate inferences in out-of-sample prediction

 In this manuscript we

-\begin{itemize} \item Propose an alternative scoring metric when estimating the probability of a binary outcome in the population (Section 2) \item Demonstrate the use of this method in a leave-one-cell-out cross validation scheme, and demonstrate that unlike previous work, this method retains the correct model ordering (Section 3) \item Apply this method to subpopulation estimation (Section 4) \item Extend the leave-one-cell-out cross validation to a leave-one-cell-out reference validation score where instead of using the sample as a proxy for the cellwise population truth we use a reference model estimate (Section 5) \item The leave-one-cell-out approach requires all cells to be observed in the sample.
-We also propose an approximate leave-one-cell-out reference approach for use when not all cells are observed in the sample (Section 5), and a combined validation approach that incorporates leave-one-cell-out cross validation and leave-one-cell-out reference validation (Section 5). \end{itemize}
+\begin{itemize} \item Propose two alternative scoring metrics for estimating the probability of a binary outcome in the population (Section 2) \item Demonstrate the use of this method in a leave-one-cell-out cross validation scheme, and demonstrate that unlike previous work, this method retains the correct model ordering (Section 3) \item Apply this method to subpopulation estimation (Section 4) \item Extend the leave-one-cell-out cross validation to a leave-one-cell-out reference validation score where instead of using the sample as a proxy for the cellwise population truth we use a reference model estimate (Section 5) \item The leave-one-cell-out approach requires all cells to be observed in the sample.
+We also propose an approximate leave-one-cell-out reference approach for use when not all cells are observed in the sample (Section 5). \end{itemize}

 Together we intend for these contributions to provide a convincing argument that the proposed scoring metric is more appropriate for scoring models for MRP.
-The structure of this paper is as follows.
-In Section 2 we describe our scoring rule adjustment.
-In Section 3 we apply our scoring rules in a leave-one-cell-out cross validation scheme.
-In Section 4 we apply our scoring rules to score subpopulation estimates using approximate leave-one-cell-out cross validation.
-In Section 5 we discuss the use of reference validation scores.